Basketball Defense - Zone DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Advantages of zone defense

 2. No lay-ups.
-In using a zone, you can protect the paint area and force the opponent to shoot from outside.
-An example would be using the 2-1-2 or 2-3 zone which places a lot of defense in the paint and invites the offense to shoot from outside.
-This is a good way to see if the other team can shoot from outside.
-Not all teams can shoot the outside shot consistently.
+In using a zone, you protect the paint area and force the opponent to shoot from outside.
+An example would be using the 2-3 zone which clogs the paint and invites the offense to shoot from outside.
+Use it to see if the opponent can shoot from outside consistently.
 Even good shooting teams have off nights, especially under tournament pressure.

 3. Your team may be in foul trouble, especially your big man.
 You can help protect him with a zone.

 4. You can slow the game and control the tempo somewhat with a zone.